nodlam/caradisiac/README.md

 1. use the package [node-car-api](https://github.com/92bondstreet/node-car-api) to get all records in json format
 1. index - with bulk - all records to Elasticsearch

-### List of suv
+### List of cars

 1. Build an api that provide endpoint `/populate`
-1. Build an api that provide endpoint `/suv`
+1. Build an api that provide endpoint `/cars`
-1. The `/suv` endpoint could be a ES query to fetch the right data
+1. The `/cars` endpoint could be a ES query to fetch the right data

 ## MVP

 1. Build an api that provide endpoint `/populate` to index records to Elasticsearch
-1. Build an api that provide endpoint `/suv` that return list of cars with the higher car boot volume
+1. Build an api that provide endpoint `/cars` that return list of 10 first cars with the higher car boot volume

 ### Client-side (bonus)